revaturelabs/interviewquestions/Python/Python-Datatypes/Number.md

   ---

-21.What will be the output of the following code?
+21.What is the output of the following code?

 ```python
 a = 7